EdutieProject/edutie-backend/docs/edutie/definitions/personalization/LearningResourceGenerationSchema.md

 Each personalization rule correspond to the knowledge correlation previously provided by Wikimap

 They are compounded of:
- - Knowledge Subject Id (referencing the "related" Knowledge subject)
+ - Related Knowledge Subject Id (referencing the related Knowledge subject)
  - Knowledge Correlation Factor
  - Source learning requirement Id (should overlap with some LR Definition learning requirement) - this is the learning requirement for which this personalization rule is created
  - Qualified sub-requirements - those indicate what amount of sub requirements are qualified to be implemented from the referenced source learning requirement